imrehg/wireguard-cloudformation/README.md

   transfer: 148 B received, 92 B sent
 ```

 The client should be then routing all traffic through the VPN.
 You can check this for example by going to [https://ipinfo.tw/](https://ipinfo.tw/) or any other page to check your current public IP address.
-It should show the elastic IP attached to your W
+It should show the elastic IP attached to your Wireguard instance.

 ### Links